michellejlin/tprk/README.md

 ## Input Files
 Put the following things in one folder:
 - **All the sequence files to run analysis on**
-    - PacBio Q20 reads
+    - PacBio Q20 reads, gzipped
-    - Single-end Illumina reads trimmed and run through Trimmomatic
+    - Single-end Illumina reads trimmed and run through Trimmomatic, gzipped
     - By default the pipeline expects both PacBio and Illumina files for every sample.
 Running the pipeline with just PacBio or just Illumina files is possible with the `--pacbio` and `--illumina` flags respectively.
 However, some plots require both files to be generated and these plots will not be output.
 - **Metadata file.** This should be a .csv with three columns: SampleName, PacBio, Illumina, shown in the table below.
 Make sure to include absolute paths to PacBio and Illumina files!
     - This file should be placed in the same folder as your files to be analyzed.